ocaml/opam/master_changes.md

   * Add tests showing behaviour of `opam pin` when confronted with a missing opam description [#6319 @kit-ty-kate]
   * Make the reftests more reliable by not downloading Cygwin's setup.exe on Windows [#6467 @kit-ty-kate]
   * Add test for variables resolution in filters, for all fields [#5643 @rjbou]
+  * Add test for depext system : testing the test system, depext bypass, and not available distribution [#5982 @rjbou]

 ### Engine